jborza/jborza.github.io/content/post/2020-10-30-hardware-adventures-8-ps2-typewriter/index.md

 published: true
 ---

-# Interfacing a PS2 keyboard with an FPGA

 ```
 What will we do with a drunken keyboard?
 What will we do with a drunken keyboard?